What is a Collection Agency?

 A collection agency is a business that pursues payments on debts owed by individuals or businesses.
 Most agencies operate as agents of creditors and collect debts for a fee or percentage of the total amount owed.

 Many collection agencies, beginning with first-party collection agencies, are often subsidiaries of the original company to which the debt is owed.
 Third-party agencies are separate companies contracted by a company to then collect the debts on their behalf, usually for a fee.

-Another growing industry is debt buyers, in which the collections agency purchases the debt at a fraction of its initial value then attempts to collect it.
+Another growing industry is debt buyers, in which the collections agency purchases the debt at a fraction of its initial value and then attempts to collect it.
 Each country has its own rules and regulations regarding companies that collect financial debts and their practices, which can sometimes be pretty aggressive.

-- American Collectors Association – ACA International (ACA), the Association of Credit and Collection Professionals, is the comprehensive, knowledge-based resource for success in the credit and collection industry.
-Founded in 1939, ACA brings together more than 5,500 members worldwide, including third-party collection agencies, asset buyers, attorneys, creditors and vendor affiliates.
-ACA establishes ethical standards, produces a wide variety of products, services and publications, and articulates the value of the credit and collection industry to businesses, policymakers, and consumers.
+- American Collectors Association – ACA International (ACA), the Association of Credit and Collection Professionals, is a comprehensive, knowledge-based resource for success in the credit and collection industry.
+The ACA includes third-party collectors, asset buyers, attorneys, creditors, and vendor affiliates.
+The association establishes ethical standards and produces various products, services, and publications for the credit and collection industry to businesses, policymakers, and consumers.
 They offer email newsletters and a magazine to help you get more information.

-- Commercial Collection Agency Association – The Commercial Collection Agency Association.
-Include the collection agency code of ethics, profiles, links, free literature, news and surveys.
+- Commercial Collection Agency Association – Provides information on the collector’s code of ethics, profiles, links, free literature, news, and surveys.

 - ABA – American Bankers Association

 - ABI – American Bankruptcy Institute

 - FTC – Federal Trade Commission